Sabrinas Organizing

 If you are in the Philadelphia, Pennsylvania Region, check out The Junkluggers Of Bucks, Montgomery And Philadelphia Counties' website for details on what they recycle.

-As per a colleague of mine, Linda Samuels from Oh, So Organized out of the NYC area, you can also check out TerraCycle, a national, easy-to-use recycling platform allowing everyone to recycle everything.
+Check out TerraCycle, a national, easy-to-use recycling platform allowing everyone to recycle everything.
 They also have a sustainable shopping experience.
-When you sign up, you can review their list of Recycling Programs, and most are free.
-After you have collected enough of the items you are recycling, you can then go back to the recycling program in TerraCycle and get a free shipping slip.
+When you sign up, you can review their Recycling Programs list; most are free.
+After you have collected enough of the items you are recycling, you can return to the TerraCycle recycling program and get a free shipping slip.
 They have an electronic waste recycling program.
-You can sign up for free and recycle Standard cell phones, smartphones, iPhones, select inkjet cartridges, laptops, notebooks, netbooks, iPads, and tablets.
+You can sign up for free and recycle standard cell phones, smartphones, iPhones, and select inkjet cartridges, laptops, notebooks, netbooks, iPads, and tablets (Affiliate Link).

-And, don’t forget to review the electronic cardboard boxes section of your house.
-Some people save the boxes and store them in an attic or basement.
-Check that area where you would store those boxes and recycle them too.
+And don’t forget to review the electronic cardboard boxes section of your house.
+Some people save the boxes (Affiliate Link) and store them in an attic or basement.
+Check the area where you would store those boxes (Affiliate Link) and recycle them, too.

 Additional things you need to know before donating household electronics: